 Corten in modern architecture

 After 1964, weathering steel needed to wait almost 30 years to be rediscovered (and loved!) by architects.
 We have seen the real celebration of corten in the recent years.
 Famous, astonishing Pacific Centre in Brooklyn (also known as Barclays Center) used 12 thousand corten steel panels, and has become one of the landmarks of New York.
 The modern shape contrasts with the oxidized and aged weathering steel.
-It is also a architectural dialogue with the historical Brooklyn's brownstones.
+It is also an architectural dialogue with the historical Brooklyn’s brownstones.
 This contrast may be the reason corten is much admired by architects today.
 Raw, aged texture and the daring colour of corten ideally fits the modern, geometric constructions.